aleen42/PersonalWiki/post/so_a_web_designer/so_a_web_designer.md

 > Fireworks and Photoshop can’t cut it for responsive design — they’re bringing a knife to a gun fight – Andy Clarke

 Yeah.
 [Andy Clarke](http://twitter.com/malarkey) also came up with one of the best reasons why Photoshop is no longer the best friend of the designer.
 Create a new document and it will ask you for its dimensions.
 Damn.

+In a great short article -with a title pretty much straight to the point-, **Kill Photoshop**, [Josh Long](http://twitter.com/joshlong) provides a very intelligent number of reasons why Photoshop should be murdered: